LMS007/easy-validation/README.md

 ## Wildcards

-In rear cases it might be helpful to create a schema for uuids or unknown key values.
-In this case we might not know the keys inside the `ids` object.
-In this case we can use a wildcard schema
+In some cases it might be helpful to create a schema for uuids or unknown key values.
+In this case we might not know the keys inside the `ids` object and so we can use a wildcard.
+This could be useful for being able to access data in `Big O(1)` time by an `id` rather than searching for it in an array structure.